-Six years ago, Rob Beattie befriended a rescuing agent in Los Angeles who helped people escape human trafficking.
+Six years ago, Rob Beattie befriended a rescuing agent in LA who helped people escape human trafficking.
 She told him how traffickers use tattooing to brand their captives.

 “I couldn’t set it aside,” he says.
 “It really hung onto my heart.”